getalp/wikIR/README.md

 | #Documents  | #Queries | Avg rel2 | Avg rel1 |
 | :-: | :-: | :-: | :-: |
 | 5.8M  | 5.8M  | 1 | 8 |

+There is as much queries as there is documents each query is associated with only one document of relevance = 2 on average each query has 8 documents of relevance = 1

 [1] Shota Sasaki, Shuo Sun, Shigehiko Schamoni, Kevin Duh, and Kentaro Inui.
 2018.
 Cross-lingual learning-to-rank with shared representations